 Who do you hate calling the most?

 Although some airlines are making strategic moves to improve the customer experience, those that aren’t will suffer immensely.
-According to Forrester, a better customer experience for an airline can be worth millions in annual revenue!
+And better customer experience for an airline can be worth millions in annual revenue!

 Airlines with the Most Complaints About Hold Time

 Not surprisingly, two of the top three offenders, Delta and American Airlines, have experienced declining numbers in the American Customer Satisfaction Index.
 The problem of long hold times in the call center is no doubt a major issue.
 In fact, 75% of customers say it takes too long to reach an agent.

 So if the number one goal for most customer-facing organizations is to improve the experience, why are consumers still being forced to wait on hold?
 We all know that call-back technology exists, so why aren’t more airlines, or any service organization for that matter, utilizing it?

 Contact center leaders face barriers that prevent their organizations from making better use of technology to improve their contact center capabilities.